TAKE PRIDE IN SOUS VIDE

 Many world-class chefs including Thomas Keller are now using the sous vide cooking method to yield moist and flavourful dishes.
 By sealing in all the nutrients and flavours, the meals resulting are nearly impossible to achieve by traditional means.
 However, these professional chefs often use high-end, thousand-dollar immersion circulators that insulate and regulate the temperature of the water throughout the cooking process.
-Munro Direct food vacuum sealers are once again bringing professional quality into your domestic environment.
+Food Vacuum Sealers Australia, food vacuum sealers are once again bringing professional quality into your domestic environment.
 So take pride in sous vide

 Cooking sous vide is easier than its fancy name might suggest.
 Probably the most intriguing uses for food vacuum sealers, “sous vide” cooking is French for ‘under vacuum’.
 It is a revolutionary method of cooking in which food is vacuum sealed, then placed in a water bath or in a temperature-controlled environment.